vxnuaj/Learning-Arc/02-conv-nets/01-foundations/02-deeper-into-convs.md

 > Won't lead to the kernel K properly learning the edges of the image.
 If the edges of the image might be important, you want to apply padding!

-Another implication is convolving a larger $K$ over $X$ will ultimately lead to a larger reduction in pixel size of the feature map, as you get deeper into your network.
+Another implication is convolving a larger $K$ over $X$ will ultimately lead to a larger reduction in dimensionality of the feature map, as you get deeper into your network.

 **Padding**, if needed can resolve the issue by adding 'pads' or zeros around the edges of $X$.